 - Here's our list of the best security keys (opens in new tab) on the market

-According to recent research, account takeover fraud represent 19% of all third party fraud (where people’s details are stolen), while synthetic ID fraud accounts for 15% of all UK first party fraud.
+According to recent research, account takeover fraud represents 19% of all third-party fraud (where people’s details are stolen), while synthetic ID fraud accounts for 15% of all UK first-party fraud.
 In other words, they’re massive issues.
 So how do we go about tackling them?

 Digital ID tools

-Digital identity tools are a key weapon in the fight against identity theft.
-At a basic level, they use a limited set of attributes, such as name, date of birth, credit bureau data and electoral roll data, to identify the individual in question and determine the probability of them being genuine.
+Digital identity tools are a crucial weapon in the fight against identity theft.
+At a basic level, they use a limited set of attributes, such as name, date of birth, credit bureau data, and electoral roll data, to identify the individual in question and determine the probability of them being genuine.
 But as we’ve already heard, these can be easily stolen or faked.

-This is where cutting edge technology can help.
-The latest digital identity tools analyse a much wider set of attributes from the moment the ‘customer’ attempts to login.
-These can include behavioural characteristics that check against established patterns of behaviour unique to an individual – how they enter their details, how quickly they type, how they hold their device; or physical traits, such as the device they’re using and their location in the world.
-Measuring these attributes helps companies make a risk judgement even before a successful login and add additional layers of authentication dynamically, in milliseconds if there’s any suspicion it’s not the genuine customer.
+This is where cutting-edge technology can help.
+The latest digital identity tools analyze a broader set of attributes from when the ‘customer’ attempts to log in.
+These can include behavioral characteristics that check against established patterns of behavior unique to an individual – how they enter their details, how quickly they type, how they hold their device, or physical traits, such as the device they’re using and their location in the world.
+Measuring these attributes helps companies make a risk judgment even before a successful login and dynamically add additional layers of authentication in milliseconds if there’s any suspicion it’s not the genuine customer.

-Other layers of digital security use knowledge-based authentication (KBA), one-time passwords (OTP) and advanced biometrics such as liveness tests and facial recognition to add additional layers of security designed to thwart fraudsters using stolen details.
-These multifactor authentication methods not only allow businesses to authenticate people with a much higher probability of success, but actually improve and speed up the experience for genuine customers.
+Other layers of digital security use knowledge-based authentication (KBA), one-time passwords (OTP), and advanced biometrics such as liveness tests and facial recognition to add additional layers of security designed to thwart fraudsters using stolen details.
+These multifactor authentication methods allow businesses to authenticate people with a much higher probability of success and improve and speed up the experience for genuine customers.

-Tackling fraudsters using manufactured identities is trickier, but here again technology can help.
-Using artificial intelligence machine learning tools, firms can analyse vast sets of customer data to detect patterns and linkages between common attributes like address and phone number to uncover potential fraud networks that would otherwise remain invisible.
-Combined with other due diligence solutions that screen against public data like mortality records, the vast National Fraud Initiative database of known fraudulent ID documents and databases of email addresses known to be associated with suspicious activity, technology is constantly evolving to provide an effective defence against even the most complex types of identity theft.
+Tackling fraudsters using manufactured identities is trickier, but technology can help.
+Using artificial intelligence machine learning tools, firms can analyze vast sets of customer data to detect patterns and linkages between common attributes like address and phone number to uncover potential fraud networks that would otherwise remain invisible.

 - Here's our list of the best endpoint protection (opens in new tab) services available